staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/collaborate-in-postman-overview.md

     url: "https://www.postman.com/case-studies/paypal/"
 ---

 Postman has a variety of features that enable you to [collaborate with your team and API consumers](https://www.postman.com/api-platform/api-collaboration/).
-You can customize your workspace visibility, the roles assigned to collaborators, and more.
+You can change your workspace visibility, assign roles to collaborators, share your workspaces, and use Postman's API version control.
 With these features, you can tailor your collaboration strategy to each project's specific goals.

 ## Contents